The Directors present the 61st Annual Report Audited Accounts and Auditors Report forthe Financial Year ended on the 31st of March 2019.

 Number of Board Meetings

 During the financial year under review four Board Meetings were held.
 The meetings24th day of May 2018 14th day of August 2018 1st day of November 2018 and 13th day ofFebruary 2019.

 Energy Conservation Technology Absorption & Foreign Exchange Earnings and Outgo

-The particulars relating to conservation of energy technology absorption foreignexchange earnings and outgo as required to be disclosed under Section 134 (3) of theCompanies Act 2013 are provided in Annexure G forming a part of this Report.
+The particulars relating to conservation of energy technology absorption foreignexchange earnings and outgo as required to be disclosed under section 134 (3) (m) of theCompanies Act 2013 are provided in Annexure H forming part of this Report.

-Pursuant to Section 92(3) and Section 134(3) of the Companies Act 2013 read with Rule12(1) of the Companies (Management and Administration) Rules 2014 as amended the AnnualReturn in Form MGT-7 is available at the website of the Company athttp://scl.mehtagroup.com/investors/annualreturn.
+Pursuant to Section 92(3) and Section 134(3) of the Companies Act 2013 read with Rule12(1) of the Companies (Management and Administration) Rules 2014 as amended the AnnualReturn in Form MGT-7 is available on the website of the Company at the following link:http://scl.mehtagroup.com/investors/annualreturn.

 Particulars of Employees

 There were 417 permanent employees of the company as on 31st March 2019.
 The disclosurepertaining to remuneration and other details as required under Section 197(12) of theCompanies Act 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are annexed to this report at Annexure I.